-Luau is a framework for software update distribution.
+Luau is a framework for software distribution and update transmission.
 The first thing to make clear is that Luau is not in any way a package manager, nor does it have anything to do with package management.
-Luau does support various types of packages - specifically RPMs, DEBs, and generic tar balls - and, for those that it can, it supports automatic installation (RPMs and DEBs can be installed automatically, but tar balls obviously cannot), but it is not designed for package installation, uninstallation, or management.
+Luau does support various types of packages - specifically RPMs, DEBs, Autopackage files, self-extracting executables, and generic tar balls - and, for those that it can, it supports automatic installation (meaning everything except tar balls, which obviously cannot be installed automatically), but it is not designed for package installation, uninstallation, or management.
 You will have to find a different tool for this - there are many available.